gramps-project/gramps-web-docs/docs/install_setup/configuration.md

 The following settings are relevant when [hosting multiple trees](multi-tree.md).

 Key | Description
 ----|-------------
 `MEDIA_PREFIX_TREE` | Boolean, whether or not to use a separate subfolder for the media files of each tree.
 Defaults to `False`, but strongly recommend to use `True` in a multi-tree setup
 `NEW_DB_BACKEND` | The database backend to use for newly created family trees.
 Must be one of `sqlite`, `postgresql`, or `sharedpostgresql`.
 Defaults to `sqlite`.
 `POSTGRES_HOST` | The host name of the PostgreSQL server used for creating new trees when using a multi-tree setup with the SharedPostgreSQL backend
 `POSTGRES_PORT` | The port of the PostgreSQL server used for creating new trees when using a multi-tree setup with the SharedPostgreSQL backend

 ### Settings for OIDC authentication

 These settings are needed if you want to use OpenID Connect (OIDC) authentication with external providers.
+For detailed setup instructions and examples, see [OIDC Authentication](oidc.md).

 Key | Description
 ----|-------------